 5,000 Businesses.
 30 Million Fewer Emails Sent.
 More Opens, More Clicks.

-- SharpSpring measured the before-and-after results of more than 5,000 businesses that are utilizing SharpSpring’s new email engagement tools to suppress email sends to unengaged recipients.
+- SharpSpring measured the before-and-after results of more than 5,000 businesses that are utilizing SharpSpring’s new email engagement tools to have fewer emails sent to unengaged recipients.

-- Suppressing email sends to disinterested recipients has already increased our customers’ reputations with ISPs, resulting in more overall opens and clicks while sending far less email.
+- Having fewer emails sent to disinterested recipients has already increased our customers’ reputations with ISPs, resulting in more overall opens and clicks while sending far less email.

 - The improvement these businesses have seen in opens and clicks is the result of ISPs putting more of their emails in the inbox (rather than the spam folder), where recipients are more likely to see and read them.